BeanstalkFarms/Beanstalk-Governance-Proposals/bfrpp/README.md

 Each Beanstalk Farms contributor who felt they should be compensated retroactively for their contributions between the April 17, 2022 governance exploit and the Unpause on August 6, 2022 wrote a proposal that included their contributions and proposed Unripe Bean payment.

-BFRPP-1 will be the only BFRPP, after which BFRPPs will be deprecated.
+There was only ever 1 BFRPP.
+BFRPPs have been deprecated.